Eric Paetkau, Music Director

 His sunniest symphony of all, Brahms’ lovable 2nd Symphony is a true masterpiece and the continuation of our Brahms Cycle.

-Canadian Dinuk Wijeratne’s musical explosion Yatre opens the season with an explosion of orchestral colour!
+Canadian Dinuk Wijeratne’s musical explosion Yatra opens the season with a burst of orchestral energy!

 Tony Yike Yang